 Each disposition of an REO property will be carried out by the Servicer at such price and upon such terms and conditions as the Servicer determines in good faith, to likely result in a higher expected recovery of net proceeds taking into account the risks of recovery, except that Servicer must market such properties for a period of at least 20 days to prospective owner occupants and non-profit buyers who will be provided an exclusive opportunity to purchase such property during this period.
 Any disposition will be for cash only (unless changes in the REMIC provisions made subsequent to the Closing Date allow a sale for other consideration).
-The Servicer, on behalf of the Trust, is required to sell any REO property as soon as practicable and in any event no later than the end of the third full taxable year after the taxable year in which the Trust acquires ownership of such REO property for purposes of Section 860G(a)(8) of the Code or request from the IRS, no later than 60 days before the day on which the three-year grace period would otherwise expire, an extension of such three-year period unless the Servicer delivers to the Securities Administrator and the Trustee an opinion of counsel, to the effect that the holding by the Issuer of such REO property to fail to qualify as "foreclosure property" within the meaning of Section 860G(a)(8) of the Code or (ii) result in an Adverse REMIC Event.
+The Servicer, on behalf of the Trust, is required to sell any REO property as soon as practicable and in any event no later than the end of the third full taxable year after the taxable year in which the Trust acquires ownership of such REO property for purposes of Section 860G(a)(8) of the Code or request from the IRS, no later than 60 days before the day on which the three-year grace period would otherwise expire, an extension of such three-year period unless the Servicer delivers to the Securities Administrator and the Trustee an opinion of counsel, to the effect that the holding by the Issuer of such REO property subsequent to three years after its acquisition will not for U.S. federal income tax purposes (i) cause such REO property to fail to qualify as "foreclosure property" within the meaning of Section 860G(a)(8) of the Code or (ii) result in an Adverse REMIC Event.